Jarcionek/Factorio-Zoom-Presets/README.md

 # Factorio-Zoom-Presets

-Factorio mod to quickly change zoom level to the desired values
+Factorio mod to quickly change zoom level to the desired values.

 # Description

 Four configurable keys to set desired zoom level and view type.
 Allows to zoom out farther than in the base game.
 With a single key press you can open a map maximally zoomed out.
 With another key press you can see a large world area around you.
 No more scrolling with your mouse wheel!